calebomusic/calebomusic.github.io/about.md

 permalink: /about/
 ---

-My name is Caleb.
+My name is Caleb Ontiveros.

-I'm excited about the future, philosophy, programming, and bold ideas.
+This is my website.